Algarve-South-Portugal.com

 Sights around Vila Real: 10) Parque Aventura (High rope tree course) 11) Mata Nacional das Dunas forests 12) Praia de Santo António 13) Praia da Ponta da Areia 14) Foz do Guadiana 15) Monte Gordo (resort town)

-Note: The train station is to the north of the town, but sadly the area around it is very industrial and shabby in appearance.
+Note: The train station is to the north of the town, but the area surrounding it is industrial and shabby in appearance.

-Vila Real de Santo António is not a common location for a holiday, but for the right type of tourist, it can be a fantastic destination.
+Vila Real de Santo António is not a common location for a holiday, but for the right type of tourist it can be a fantastic choice.

-The town is great if you are seeking a low-key and calm destination, that has a distinctly Portuguese atmosphere.
-Being a town, there is a decent selection of restaurants and cafes, and during the summer, there is a social-holiday atmosphere within cafes around the Praça Marquês de Pombal.
+The town is ideal if you are seeking a low-key and calm destination with a distinctly Portuguese atmosphere.
+Being a town, there is a decent selection of restaurants and cafes, and during the summer there is a sociable holiday atmosphere within cafes around the Praça Marquês de Pombal.

-The calm atmosphere makes Vila Real de Santo António ideal for more mature visitors looking for somewhere in the Algarve to visit during the summer.
+This peaceful ambience makes Vila Real de Santo António an ideal location for more mature visitors looking for somewhere in the Algarve to visit during the summer.

-Day trips from Vila Real include; the fortified town of Castro Marim, the Spanish border town of Ayamonte, the beach resorts of Monte Gordo and Altura.
-Tavira is the best town of the eastern Algarve and can be visited as a day trip, but it is better to spend a couple of nights here.
+Day trips from Vila Real include the fortified town of Castro Marim, the Spanish border town of Ayamonte and the beach towns of Monte Gordo and Altura.
+Tavira is the best town of the eastern Algarve and can be visited as a day trip, but it is better to spend a couple of nights there.

-The map below shows the best hotels and rental rooms in Vila Real de Santo António; if you adjust the dates to your holiday, it will display current prices and availability.
+The map below shows the best hotels and rental rooms in Vila Real de Santo António.
+If you adjust the dates to suit your holiday it will display current prices and availability.

 Vila Real de Santo António has a beautiful sandy coastline of pristine beaches.
 These are some of the quietest beaches of the Algarve and rarely get busy, even at the height of the summer season.

 There are two beaches in Vila Real de Santo António; the Praia da Ponta da Areia beach and the Praia de Santo António.
-Areia beach is to the east and at the mouth of the Guadiana river, while Santo António beach extends along the sand dunes and pines forests of the Mata Nacional das Dunas de Vila Real.
+Areia beach is to the east and sits at the mouth of the Guadiana river.
+The Praia de Santo António beach extends along the sand dunes and pine forests of the Mata Nacional das Dunas de Vila Real.

-Both are beautiful beaches surrounded by sand dunes and offer kilometres of soft sands and calm sea waters.
+Both are beautiful beaches surrounded by sand dunes and offer kilometres of soft sands and calm seawaters.
 As these are remote beaches, there are no beach cafes, shops or facilities.
-There is a car park for both of them at the end of a dirt track (GPS: 37.174793, -7.421141)
+There is a car park for both of them at the end of a dirt track (GPS: 37.174, -7.421)

-For somewhere a bit more exclusive is the Grand Beach Club, a trendy beach venue at the mouth of the Rio Guadiana: grandhousealgarve
+For somewhere a bit more exclusive, try the Grand Beach Club, a trendy beach venue at the mouth of the Rio Guadiana that is owned by the Grand House hotel.

-To the south of Vila Real de Santo Antonio are the pine forests of the Mata Nacional da Dunas Litorais de Vila Real de Santo Antonio.
-This is the largest forest in southern Portugal and is barely known by foreign tourists.
-Within the 440 hectares of sweet-smelling pine forest are deserted footpaths which lead down to the Praia de Santo António.
+To the south of Vila Real de Santo Antonio are the sweet-smelling pine forests of the Mata Nacional da Dunas Litorais de Vila Real de Santo Antonio.
+This is the largest area of forest in southern Portugal, but it is barely known by foreign tourists.
+Within the 440 hectares of forest are deserted footpaths that lead down to the Praia de Santo António.

-The forest was originally planted to stabilise the sand dunes of the region and now are one of the main habits for the Iberian chameleon (the Chamaeleo chamaeleon).
-Don’t expect to be seeing them though, they are masters of camouflage and are naturally shy animals.
+The forest was originally planted to stabilise the region’s sand dunes, and it is now one of the primary habitats of the Mediterranean chameleon (the Chamaeleo chameleon).
+Don’t expect to see them though, as they are masters of camouflage and are naturally shy animals.

-Within the forest is “Parque Aventura”, an adventure course of high ropes, rope nets and zipwires.
-This is a great activity, and with three levels of difficultly it is suitable for children through to adults. www.parqueaventura
+Within the forest is ‘Parque Aventura’, an adventure course of high ropes, rope nets and zipwires.
+This is a great activity, and with three levels of difficulty it is suitable for children and adults alike. www.parqueaventura